 Skip to content

-Diversified agricultural systems are inherently less risky, given they involve multiple crops and livestock.
+Diversified farming systems are inherently less risky, given they involve multiple crops and livestock.
 Their environmental benefits include improved water quality, increased soil health, enhanced soil carbon sequestration, and greater biodiversity.
-However, farmers of diversified agricultural systems — who tend to be small, beginning farmers and people of color — face significant barriers to success, specifically in the areas of risk management, access to finance, and technical assistance.
+However, farmers of diversified farming systems face significant barriers to success, specifically in the areas of risk management, access to finance, and technical assistance.

 Recent Research and Recommendations